-The Lessons, in this work, are intended solely for the use of natives.
-They are divestd, therefore, of all those hair's-breadth distinctions and unneces Now publishing, Price One Penny, the splendid sary sub-divisions in Analogy, which, if at all useful, speech of Robert Emmett, Esq., who was executed in Dublin, for High Treason, in the twenty-second year of his age.
-The absurd and unmeaning technicalities, which pervade all other Works on Grammar, are exchanged for terms which have a definite and precise meaning, illustrative of the things they represent.
-The Parts of Speech are arranged on an entirely new principle, founded on a Philosophical Consideration of the Nature of Language, and applicable to all Languages.
-The necessary Divisions and Subdivisions are rationally accounted for; and the Principles of Universal Grammar demonstrated, so fully that the meanest capacity may understand them as clearly as it understands that two and two make four.
+above all-important document, and we sincerely The Lessons, in this work, are intended solely for the use of natives.
+They are divestd, therefore, of all those hair's-breadth distinctions and unneces-Now publishing, Price One Penny, the splendid sary sub-divisions in Analogy, which, if at all useful, can only be useful to foreigners.
+The science of speech of Robert Emmett, Esq., who was executed in Dublin, for High Treason, in the twenty-second Grammar is disentangled, in this Work from the folds of mysticism which have so long enshrouded it.
+The absurd and unmeaning technicalities, which pervade all other Works on Grammar, are exchanged Just published, price ls., an interesting Memoir, for terms which have a definite and precise meaning, from authentic sources, of the lamented patriot Robert Emmett; incidentally detailing the Origin, illustrative of the things they represent.
+The Parts of Speech are arranged on an entirely new Progress, and disastrous Termination of the Irish principle, founded on a Philosophical Consideration of the Nature of Language, and applicable to all Languages.
+The necessary Divisions and Subdivi-Insurrection, 1803, &c.
+Embellished with a splendid steel engraved Portrait.
+This edition includes the sions are rationally accounted for; and the Principles of Universal Grammar demonstrated, so fully "This little work is calculated to keep in rememthat the meanest capacity may understand them as clearly as it understands that two and two make his country's wrongs: a man who, in endeavouring of Examples.
+By the Use of this Book, and its accompanying above place on Sunday last, at three o'clock in the afternoon.
+The lecturer expounded the principles of Chartannoon.
+The lecturer expounded the principles o cause of right and justice.
+The number before us knowledge of Grammar at all.
+(25), besides other highly interesting matter contains THE FOLLOWING TESTIMONIALS OF THE the 'People's Charter' entire.
+Thus every working PRESS. man, for the charge of a single halfpenny, can pro-

-In Syntax, the formation of the English Language DELPH.-On Saturday evening last, Mr. David rather misgoverned Ireland.
-We hope the book is exclusively consulted, without any unnecessary reference to other Languages.
-A majority of the numerous Rules given in most Grammars are shewn to be little better than a heap of senseless Tautology.
-The necessary Rules are demonstrated upon rational Principles, and illustrated by a variety of Examples.
+In Syntax, the formation of the English Language is exclusively consulted, without any unnecessary reference to other Languages.
+A majority of the numerous Rules given in most Grammars are shown to be little better than a heap of senseless Tautology.
+The necessary Rules are demonstrated upon rational Principles, and illustrated by a variety